cbotnio/ROS-Cbot/README.md

 # ROS-Cbot
-The C-Bot is an underwater robot for autonomous coral reef monitoring  developed by CSIR National Institue of Oceangraphy The C-Bot has following capabilities
+The C-Bot is an underwater robot for autonomous coral reef monitoring  developed by CSIR National Institue of Oceangraphy, Dona Paula, Goa, India.
+The C-Bot has following capabilities
 1. Heading Control
 2. Depth Control